 We’re committed to representing human trafficking survivors with dedication and empathy for the potentially life-threatening experiences they’ve overcome.
-If you or a survivor you know is interested in bringing a civil lawsuit against those parties who participated and facilitated your trafficking, we may be the firm to help you restore what’s been stolen from you.
+If you or a survivor you know is interested in bringing a civil lawsuit against those parties who participated and facilitated your trafficking, our human trafficking lawyers can help you restore what’s been stolen from you.
 Our goal is to ensure that you receive justice through the resolution of your case.
-The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
+The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform, you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
 Speak to one of our knowledgeable case management specialists and receive a free legal consultation from a human trafficking lawyer at The Dunken Law Firm.
 Use the form on this page to get started.